St. George Brain Injury Lawyers

 How Long Do You Have to File a Brain Injury Lawsuit in Utah?

 In Utah, you normally have four years from the date of a brain injury to file a lawsuit against the at-fault party.
 If you wait to file your lawsuit until after the limitations period expires, your case can be permanently dismissed by the trial court.
 Although four years may seem like a long time, you should speak with an attorney as soon as possible after an injury.
 Your attorney will want to work quickly to collect evidence before it is lost or destroyed.
-Your lawyer will also need to document your injury and treatment from the beginning.
+Your lawyer will also need to document your personal injury claims and treatment from the beginning.

 Get Help from a St. George Brain Injury Attorney Now